mahmoudps/whatsapp-manager/README.md

 the stack.
 This is handy when another web server already occupies the default ports.

+When using the provided Nginx examples inside Docker, make sure the upstream addresses target the `whatsapp-manager` service instead of `localhost`.

 ```bash
 HTTP_PORT=8080 HTTPS_PORT=8443 docker-compose up -d
 ```